 - 1 point per $1 you spend (1% cash back) on everything else

 - Primary auto rental insurance (CDW) when renting for business purposes, plus purchase and extended warranty protection

-For me, here’s where this card shines…if you also have a Chase Sapphire Preferred, Chase Ink Plus, or Chase Ink Bold card, you can transfer the Chase Ultimate Rewards points you earn with the Ink Cash to airline and hotel partners like Southwest, United Airlines, or Hyatt.
+For me, here’s where this card shines…if you also have a Chase Sapphire Reserve, Chase Sapphire Preferred, Chase Ink Plus or Chase Ink Bold card (both no longer available), you can transfer the Chase Ultimate Rewards points you earn with the Ink Cash to airline and hotel partners like Southwest, United Airlines, or Hyatt.

 Or book paid travel through the Chase Ultimate Rewards travel portal at 1.25 cents per point.

 That’s a great option for folks who like cash back and Big Travel with Small Money!

 You’ll also earn more (5% cash back) at office supply stores and on cell phone service with the Chase Ink Cash.
 However, this bonus category is also limited to $25,000 in annual spending combined.

 Like the other 2 cards, I wouldn’t use it overseas because it adds a foreign transaction fee.